A major postgraduate textbook in emergency medicine, covering all the major topics that present to the trainee doctor in the emergency department.

 Consultant Emergency Physician, Lismore Base Hospital, Lismore, NSW, Australia

-Professor of Emergency Medicine, Department of Epidemiology and Preventive Medicine.
-Monash University, The Alfred Hospital, Melbourne, Australia
+Professor of Emergency Medicine, The Alfred Hospital and Monash University, Melbourne, Australia

 UWA Departemnt of Emergency Medicine, Sir Charles Gairdner Hospital, Nedlands, Western Australia